Figma Plugin

 |---|---|

 | Plugin will not open | Restart Figma desktop.
-If you are running a development build, re-run npm run build and re-import the manifest. |
+If the issue persists, reinstall the plugin from the Community listing. |

 | Sign-in fails | Confirm the same email and password work at app.setgreet.com.
 Reset your password from the dashboard. |